 The Marmot Isotherm Jacket is one of 2017’s lesser known jackets.
-Trying to capatalize on Patagonia’s Nano Air success, Marmot has updated the Isotherm to be even more breathable and utilizing the Angel Wing design, it offers a better range of movement than before.
+Trying to capitalize on Patagonia’s Nano Air success, Marmot has updated the Isotherm to be even more breathable and utilizing the Angel Wing design, it offers a better range of movement than before.
 They also decided the Isotherm Hoody should no longer be a hoody.

 Marmot Isotherm Jacket